 Riding a motorcycle can be a lot of fun.
 Many people enjoy the feeling of freedom and excitement of being out in the open when on the road and feeling the wind whip past them.
 Some choose to ride larger motorcycles in the classic Harley-Davidson style, while others prefer to ride faster, sleeker sports bikes, such as those manufactured by Yamaha or Honda.

-Regardless of the type of motorcycle you choose to ride, there is no question that riding a motorcycle can be a lot more dangerous than driving a car, as our Boston motorcycle accident attorneys at the Law Offices of Jeffrey S. Glassman, LLC have seen on many occasions.
+Regardless of the type of motorcycle you choose to ride, there is no question that riding a motorcycle can be a lot more dangerous than driving a car, as our Boston motorcycle accident attorneys at the Jeffrey Glassman Injury Lawyers have seen on many occasions.
 Most people have been in at least one car accident at some point in their lives.
 In most cases, we are talking about minor fender benders.
 However, car accidents involving very serious personal injury or even death are a common occurrence in Massachusetts.

 According the National Highway Traffic Safety Administration (NHTSA), there are several reasons car accidents involving motorcycles are often so serious.

 - Cars possess much greater weight and bulk than motorcycles